 Everyone knows what emoji are, small pictures that are shared in text often faces or objects.
 Emoji work cross platform and are very common on phones and sites like Twitter.
 In this blog post I will tell you about this emoji that exists but is not actually real.

-Before proving this weird claim I will need to overview the basics of Emoji.
+Before proving this weird claim I will need to overview the basics of emoji.

-So this Emoji acts a bit weird, first off.
+So this emoji acts a bit weird.

-A slightly weird thing I noticed was on the same version of Windows and using the same version of Telegram Desktop I can see the Emoji on one but not on the other, there must be other factors too but I can’t easily find any.
+A slightly weird thing I noticed was on the same version of Windows and using the same version of Telegram Desktop I can see the Emoji on one PC but not on the other, there must be other factors too but I can’t easily find any.

 Subscribe to this blog via RSS.

-Adblock (2) Ethics (1) Adverts (2) Images (1) Formats (1) Zeronet (2) P2p (3) Dns (1) Zookos triangle (1) Data (2) Maths (1) Bitcoin (1) Blockchain (1) Svg (1) Python (2) Regex (2) Coding (2) Coding challenge (2) Repl.it (1) Emoji (1)
+Adblock (2) Ethics (1) Adverts (2) Images (1) Formats (1) Zeronet (2) P2p (3) Dns (1) Zookos triangle (1) Data (2) Maths (1) Bitcoin (1) Blockchain (1) Svg (1) Python (2) Regex (2) Coding (2) Coding challenge (2) Repl.it (1) Emoji (2) Automation (2)